TheProgrammingArchive/weather-terminal/README.md

   Get daily weather from your cli!

 ## Requirements:
   For this application to work make sure you have python 3.7 or greater added to path.
 Make sure you have done so by opening cmd and typing 'pip --version' without quotes.
 If you get the version info then it means it has been added to your path successfully!
 If not please refer on how to add py to path.

-  Once you make sure it's on your path, install the pre-requisites through the following commands:

-  pip install requests
+  Pkgs to install: requests, lxml, bs4, art, tableprint.
+(For more info please view requirements.txt file)

-  pip install bs4
+  Command: pip install {pkgname}

-  pip install lxml, run these commands one by one and you should be good to go!

 ## CLONING AND RUNNING THE APP:
-  You can clone this project __ONLY FOR PERSONAL USE__!
   To clone the project follow the steps:
   Navigate to the directory where you want to clone the project by using 'cd directoryname' (_REMOVE QUOTES_).
 Once you are in the directory where you want to clone it, run the following command: